-- 1 In Windows XP, click Start, then select Control Panel.
-Click Performance and Maintenance. - OR -
+1 In Windows XP, click Start, then select Control Panel.
+Click Performance and Maintenance.

-In Windows 2000 or Windows 98, click Start, then select Settings, then Control Panel.
+In Windows Me, Windows 2000, or Windows 98, click Start, then select Settings, then Control Panel.
 The Control Panel window opens.
+If you do not see the Power Options or Power Management icon, click view all Control Panel options.